-The President of the Commission for the Code of Ethics for Judges and his deputy are elected from among the members of the Judicial Council who are not judges, while two members and their deputies are elected from among the judges by the Conference of Judges, on the proposal of the sessions of judges of all courts.
+The President of the Commission for the Code of Ethics for Judges and his/her deputy are elected from among the members of the Judicial Council who are not judges, while two members and their deputies are elected from among the judges, by the Conference of Judges, at the proposals of the sessions of judges of all courts.

-The proposal from paragraph 2 of this Article shall include two candidates.
+The proposals from paragraph 2 of this Article shall include two candidates each.

-A judge from among the judges and their deputy may be elected as a member of the Commission for the Code of Ethics for judges if such judge:
+A judge from among the judges and their deputy may be elected as a member of the Commission for the Code of Ethics for judges if such a judge:

-has served as a judge for at least five years;

-- has not been sanctioned for his/her discipline;

-- has not violated the Code of Ethics for Judges.
+- has served as a judge for at least five years; - has not been sanctioned for his/her discipline; - has not violated the Code of Ethics for Judges.